MyBord/mybord-server/docs/projectManagement.md

 * prod-server should not allow any cors
 * prod client should use local path
 * internal server error for new user trying to login but doesn't exist?
+  - unhandled promise rejection when ltrying to login for user that does not exist
 * have session be remembered by user
 * change secrets
 * Google API